jawahar273/lib/README.md

 # lib project is for a simple managment of libery using excel sheets
-This is begining project in python.It mainly for comparsion of two excel sheets
+>This is begining project in python.
+It mainly for comparsion of two excel sheets.This software will be  working very good in large data '(73,000 excel columns where load)'

 # feature
 - Find length of the row
 - Using one column (like one primary key)
 - Find the missing values
 - Displaying of matched values
--
 - It take one key  (like primay key)

 # Requiment